hansott/hansott.github.io-src/content/post/add-homestead-mysql-as-data-source-in-phpstorm.md

 +++
 date = "2016-03-13T11:34:28+02:00"
-title = "Add homestead MySQL as data source in PhpStorm" tags = ["Laravel", "Vagrant", "Homestead", "MySql", "PhpStorm"]
+title = "Add homestead MySQL as data source in PhpStorm" tags = ["Laravel", "Vagrant", "Homestead", "MySQL", "PhpStorm"]
 +++

 To be able to work with your databases in PhpStorm, you should define them as data sources.
 Data sources provide the basis for SQL coding assistance and code validation.